zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **JT**: I don't want to assume a causal order here, right?
 I read _AI: A Modern Approach_ in high school, right?
 One thing it describes is Bayesian thinking.
 It also describes vNM rationality.
 So people were thinking about stuff like reinforcement learning and von Neumann–Morgenstern utility maximization in the context of AI, and people were thinking about it at RAND Corp. before it was much applied to AI, too.
 There's already a pre-existing correlation where if someone's in AI, they're probably already thinking about this stuff.
 If someone is thinking about this stuff, they can take that methodology and then notice that AI is important.
 I think other things that could be going on is, at some point if you're thinking about decision theory and rational thinking a bunch, then it kind of opens a question of, well, what if something were better than me at rational thinking or decision theory?
 And then you're like, oh, wow, that would be really weird.
 So that's one way.

 **CM**: It's maybe simpler than that, meaning—the other thing Zack and I have talked about is that there's this moment on the SL4 main list where Yudkowsky says, you know, I don't have the people I need to build this Friendly AI.
 I need to create this community.
 I need to write.
 Every movement needs a book.
 We don't have our book.
 He said, I have to do a book on rational thinking.
 And a few years pass and he basically does that, right?
-With _Overcoming Bias, he puts together this book that attracts people, and the book that he writes isn't about existential risk.
+With _Overcoming Bias_, he puts together this book that attracts people, and the book that he writes isn't about existential risk.
 It's not about AI destroying the world.
 It's about this rational thinking.
 But as this community comes together, they're already thinking about that.
 And Zack talks about, you know, [when _Less Wrong_ was formed, there was a ban on discussing existential risk](https://www.lesswrong.com/posts/SqNvmwDxRibLXjMZN/and-say-no-more-of-it), but that was lifted and everybody started discussing it.
 Is it because they were already following Yudkowsky?

 **ZMD**: I think so.